-For patients ages 12 years and older with severe asthma with at least one exacerbation in the prior year, we judge there to be moderate certainty of a comparable or better net benefit for dupilumab 200 mg or 300 mg SC every two weeks as add-on maintenance treatment compared with standard of care including high dose ICS, LABA, and an additional controller medication.
+For patients ages 12 years and older with moderate to severe asthma with at least one exacerbation in the prior year, we judge there to be moderate certainty of a comparable or better net benefit for dupilumab 200 mg or 300 mg SC every two weeks as add-on maintenance treatment compared with standard of care including high dose ICS, LABA, and an additional controller medication.
 There is moderate certainty because the two trials were relatively small studies of short duration.
 There remains uncertainty about the long-term durability of the benefits of the therapy and about the potential harms from modulation of the immune system.
+A unique benefit of dupilumab that matters to patients is that it may be self-administered at home, while the other biologics require administration by a health professional.
 The common AEs reported in studies of dupilumab for atopic dermatitis were not replicated in the trials for asthma.
-Because the drug has not yet been approved, we lack clear guidance on the final dosing recommendations and patient indications and we have no real-world observational data to support the findings of the randomized trials.
-Ongoing post-marketing trials and extension studies evaluating dupilumab may demonstrate a wide variety of outcomes, from substantial net health benefit to a comparable net benefit given the potential harms associated with the monoclonal antibody (opportunistic infections, anaphylaxis).
+Ongoing postmarketing trials and extension studies evaluating dupilumab may demonstrate a wide variety of outcomes, from substantial net health benefit to a comparable net benefit given the potential harms associated with the monoclonal antibody (opportunistic infections, anaphylaxis).
 Therefore, we judge the current body of evidence on dupilumab to be "comparable or better" compared with standard of care ("C+").